Zane’s Quilt

 Normally when I do a summary for a quilt, I only include a few photos and a little background.
 For this one I’m going to include a lot of detail for the benefit of the recipient family.

 In October of 2025 one of our neighbors lost their son in a tragic car accident.
 Two other sons were seriously injured.
-I had only met the Mom once so didn’t know what I could do for them.
+I had only met the Mom (Kendra) once and had not met the rest of the family.
+I wanted to do something for them but didn’t know them well enough to know what that would be.
 A few weeks later she posted on Facebook looking for someone to make a quilt from her son’s clothing.
 I had made several memory quilts in the past and found them to be very challenging and emotionally exhausting.
 I never wanted to make another.
 Instead, I offered to help her find someone to make the quilt and to help her identify which clothes would work.
+She accepted my offer.

 After meeting Kendra, I knew I had to make the quilt.
+We spent about an hour together and I had found a really lovely family.
+After making sure the clothing didn’t contain any fragrances that would bother me I offered to make the quilt for her and she accepted.
 I truly felt called to make the quilt for Zane’s family.

 She sorted all the clothes into “must include” and “can include”.
 Later I even asked for more pieces, especially plaid.
 My plan was to make a quilt that would be about 65″ x 80″, just the right size to curl up on the couch.
 I knew that I would follow the basic layout that I used in my Keepsake quilts.
-The pattern is built around framed t-shirt blocks.
+The pattern is built around framed blocks.
+I like this approach because it elevates the t-shirt quilt a little.
 I cut out the t-shirt blocks using measurements that are multiples of 3″.
 The frames are cut from pants and shorts and are 1.5″ finished.

 T-shirt fabrics have to be interfaced to be stable enough to use in a quilt.
-All totaled, I used over 20 yards of interfacing just in the quilt.
-That and the pants fabrics make for a very heavy quilt.
+All told, I used over 20 yards of interfacing just in the quilt.
+That plus pants fabrics make for a very heavy quilt.

 Before I could work on the layout, I had to figure out what to do with some plaid fabrics.
-My original plan was to use them for sashing but I could not design a way to use them in a cohesive way.
+My original plan was to use them for sashing or background but I could not design a way to use them in a cohesive way.
+Every idea I thought of seemed too chaotic.
 My usual ways to solve design challenges is to sleep on it.
 One morning I woke up and had the idea to use the plaids for a cross in the center of the quilt.
+I had a feeling that the plaid shirts might have been his church shirts and that was confirmed when I delivered the quilt.

-Above are some progress photos of it coming together on the design wall.
-I worked on it a section at a time.
+Above are some progress photos of it coming together on the design wall starting with arranging the blocks on the wall and then adding the rough layout for the cross.
+From there I worked section by section putting it all together.
+Every section had a lot of fussy cutting so it took about a week to get the top together.
 I got the top completed mid-January, just a few days before we left for our winter vacation in Tucson.
 I used my Cricut to make the initials block in the center of the cross.
 Once I had the general layout, this top came together quite easily.
 It took a lot of time, but I didn’t have any serious problems or challenges.

 The whole time I was making the quilt I kept thinking about Zane’s 9 siblings.
 There was enough fabric left to make something for them.
 While on vacation I pondered several ideas: placemats, bed runners, wall-hangings but I realized that what they needed were hugs from their brother.
 The sibling gift needed to be a pillow.

 I consulted with Kendra and confirmed that the 4 most important things to Zane were family, faith, fitness and patriotism.
 I used that to guide the pillow design.
 I ordered the 15″ pillow forms.
-They came in sets of 6 so I made 12 pillows so that there would be extra for other people feeling the need for a hug from Zane.
+They came in sets of 6 so I made 12 pillows, giving them 3 extras for other people feeling the need for a hug from Zane.
 Maybe a best friend, girlfriend, grandparents or a mentor.
 Whoever needs one will have one.

 The pillows are made from 25 different fabrics.
+That required cutting 300 3.5″ squares and 12 each of the iron on motifs.
 The meant another 5 yards or so of interfacing and lots of work on the Cricut for the icons.
-The plaids took the longest because I had to cur each one individually from scraps.
-I barely had enough plaid fabric left for the pillows.
+The plaids took the longest because I had to cut each one individually from scraps.
+I barely had enough plaid fabric left for the pillows, but, like everything else, it magically worked out.
 It took 2 days just to cut out all of the squares.

 The pillow backs are made from whatever was left.
-There are pieces of sweatshirts, pants, sweatpants and one is made entirely from one shirt front.
-I used the button plackets for the closure on 6 pillows and inserted zippers for the others.
+There are pieces of sweatshirts, pants, shorts, t-shirts, sweatpants and one is made entirely from one shirt front.
+I used the leftover plaid shirt button plackets for the closure on 6 pillows and inserted zippers for the others.
 The backs were as much fun to make as the fronts.

 Here’s 1 finished pillow.
 As with the quilt, these were also a joy to work on.
 Everything just came together smoothly.